 - Administrative Services

-We are responsible for budgetary and fiscal management, contract and procurement processes, human resources management, facilities and properties management, and mail operations and printing services.
+Responsible for budgetary and fiscal management, contract and procurement processes, human resources management, facilities and properties management.

 - Revenue Collection Distribution

-Annually, DMV collects and tracks over $7 billion in revenue which is distributed to other state agencies, local government, and California’s General Fund.
+Collects and tracks over $12 billion in revenue annually which is distributed to other state agencies, local government, and California’s General Fund.